-Chocolatey and thick, shimmering with sugar, fat and funk, balsamic-blue cheese sauce is one of the great sauces in my secret stash I bring out occasionally.
+Chocolatey and thick, shimmering with fat and funk, balsamic-blue cheese sauce is one of my secret sauces for venison and game meat.
 I learned the recipe working under chef William Salvadore from Milan, and it was love at first spoonful.

 To make it, we would carve large block off a whole wheel of expensive Roquefort cheese, cook it down in garden variety balsamic vinegar and dried thyme until the mixture got syrupy and the cheese had melted, then refresh it by adding a bunch of heavy cream, and, viola, it's a sauce.

-It's one of those flavor combinations that is so strong and punchy that it could be a cliché if used too often, which is why I don't bring it out that much, but when I do it's a jaw-dropper and conversation piece, easily bringing out the groans and carnal sounds from a table.
+It's one of those flavor combinations that is so strong and punchy that it could be a cliché if used too often, which is why I don't bring it out that much, but when I do it's a jaw-dropper and conversation piece.
+After serving, you'll hear groans and carnal sounds from the table.

 - ¼ cup balsamic vinegar